Are You Walking on Eggshells? Signs of Emotional Manipulation in Relationships

 Signs You’re Walking on Eggshells

-1. You rehearse conversations in your head before bringing anything up.
+1. You rehearse conversations before bringing anything up.

-2. You minimize your own needs to avoid conflict.
+2. You minimize your needs to avoid conflict.

-3. You feel anxious around them—but can’t quite explain why.
+3. You feel anxious around them but can’t explain why.

 4. Their reactions feel unpredictable.